-What looks like little white brains or rather unappealing gooey blobs, is actually a Japanese delicacy called Shirako.
+What looks like little white brains or rather unappealing gooey blobs, is actually a Japanese delicacy.
 Shirako literally translates to ‘white children’ but refers to what is known as ‘milt’ in English – the sperm sac of fish filled with seminal fluid.

 The texture of the sperm sac highly depends on the way it is served.
-While the raw Shirako is soft, creamy and slippery, it becomes slightly more firm and the individual sections become more defined when it is cooked.
+While the raw Shirako is soft, creamy and slippery, it becomes slightly more firm and the individual sections become more defined after cooking it.
+Many Japanese people love it for its smooth, velvety consistency.
+For beginners, however, it is probably “safer” to start with the Tempura version.
+The batter will help you forget what it is you are eating so that you can focus on the delicious taste.

-While caviar – the eggs of female fish – enjoys a wordlwide reputation as an exclusive and appetizing delicacy, milt is rather considered a strange curiosity.
-Even though Shirako is simply the male version of caviar – basically the ‘eggs’ of male fish – its appearance and the knowledge of what it actually is often creates a feeling of disgust with many people.
+While caviar enjoys a worldwide reputation as an exclusive and appetizing delicacy, milt is rather a strange curiosity.
+Even though Shirako is simply the male version of caviar – basically the ‘eggs’ of male fish – its appearance and the knowledge of what it actually is, often creates a feeling of disgust with many people.
+But not only the Japanese have established milt in their cuisine.
+The seminal fluid is a common ingredient or topping in local dishes in Italy, Romania or Russia as well.

 Lattume from Italy